Book jacket design for Tomas Cizek's The Ruse

 A: Not likely!
 Often manufacturers will replace BPA with similar chemicals like BPS (Bisphenol-S) or BPF (Bisphenol-F); studies show that these can have similar harmful effects.
 Consumers should be careful not to assume that BPA-free means the product is safe.
 In fact, a recent study by Ecology Center shows that of over 200 receipts tested, over 75% of them now have BPS!
 In addition, one study found that 88% of human exposure to BPS comes from handling receipts!
 If a product is described as Phenol-Free it won't have these particular compounds.
 There are better alternatives for receipt paper and going paperless is the safest option.
 See our Take Action page for more deets.

-q: Are There companies who already made the switch?
+q: Are There companies who already made the switch to safer options?

 Q: Was that baby in the video sucking on a real receipt?